Risk-Based Capacity Accreditation of Resource-Colocated Large Loads in Capacity Markets: Introduction

 The large load surge has made resource adequacy one of the most pressing engineering, economic, and regulatory challenges.
 Resource adequacy means meeting demand with sufficient generation to ensure a prescribed level of reliability.
 Adding new generation capacities, however, requires long planning and permitting timelines, limiting its ability to respond to large and rapid demand growth.
 Although renewable generation can be added more quickly with low costs, its stochasticity results in low \emph{Effective Load Carrying Capability} (ELCC), and its integration requires substantial grid support.
 Already, sharp increases in renewable curtailments have been observed in recent years, signaling that renewable integration may be at the limit imposed by demand-generation mismatches, network constraints, and reliability requirements.

-A promising but underdeveloped approach to support resource adequacy amid rising large load is \emph{Resource Colocation\footnote{Both {\em colocation} and {\em collocation} appear in the literature to describe multiple resources located together physically, with colocation emphasizing the strategic placement and coordination to achieve operational or economic objectives.
-Some publications make a distinction between colocated and hybrid resources depending on the metering and the coordination among colocated resources.
-This paper does not make such distinction.}}.
-In this context, a resource-colocated large load is a large load paired with behind-the-meter generation and storage resources that are synchronized with the bulk power system and participate in the wholesale market as a single entity.
+A promising but underdeveloped approach to support resource adequacy amid rising large load is \emph{Resource Colocation}.\footnote{Both {\em colocation} and {\em collocation} are used in the literature to describe physically colocated resources, with {\em colocation} often emphasizing coordinated operation for operational or economic objectives.
+Some studies distinguish between colocated and hybrid resources based on metering and coordination; this paper does not make such a distinction.} In this context, a resource-colocated large load is a large load paired with behind-the-meter generation and storage resources that are synchronized with the bulk power system and participate in the wholesale market as a single entity.
 Fig.~\ref{fig:hydrogen_system} illustrates a renewable-colocated hydrogen manufacturing facility with grid-connected renewable generation, an electrolyzer to produce hydrogen sold in a hydrogen market, and a hydrogen storage tank with the ability to generate power via fuel cell from stored hydrogen.
 Such a colocated hydrogen production resource can participate in the energy, ancillary service, and capacity markets.

 This paper focuses on resource-colocated large loads participating in the capacity market as a new type of capacity resource.
 In particular, a colocated large load can supply power to the grid as a generator, charge or discharge as a storage asset, and reduce consumption as a demand response resource.
 The optimal utilization of these capabilities to provide capacity support is the central objective of this work.